Israel–Moldova relations: History

 On December 25, 1991, Israel recognized the independence of the Republic of Moldova.

 On June 22, 1992, diplomatic relations were officially established between the Republic of Moldova and the State of Israel.
 On November 1, 1994, the first Embassy of the Republic of Moldova to the State of Israel was established in Tel Aviv, Israel at 38 Rembrandt Street.
-On February 2025, the first Embassy of the State of Israel to the Republic of Moldova was established in Chișinău.
+In the year 2000, Israel and Moldova strengthened cooperation, via the MASHAV development programs for example.
+Later, in 2012, the two nations signed the Agreement on the Avoidance of Double Taxation.
+In February 2025, the first Embassy of the State of Israel to the Republic of Moldova was established in Chișinău.

 Trade

 Israeli and Moldovan officials commenced negotiations on July 31, 2023, in Jerusalem, aiming to establish a free trade agreement between the two nations.
 The talks were initiated by Israel's Minister of Economy and Industry, Nir Barkat, and Moldova's Ambassador to Israel, Alexandr Roitman.
 The proposed agreement is expected to enhance economic cooperation and boost trade by making it easier for goods to move between the two countries.
 Ambassador Roitman expressed optimism about the potential benefits, stating that the agreement would improve the balance of trade and create a more favorable trade regime.
 Several international agreements were being negotiated, including mutual recognition of driving licenses and the facilitation of hiring Moldovan caregivers in Israel.

 As of 2023, Moldova exports a variety of goods to Israel, including base metals, prepared foodstuffs, textiles, footwear, and headwear.
 Conversely, Israel's exports to Moldova consist of machinery, textiles, rubber, plastics, chemical products, precious stones, and prepared foodstuffs.

 That year, Moldovan Ambassador Alexandr Roitman declared that Moldova and Israel were entering a new phase of bilateral cooperation, marked by renewed political contacts and increased economic collaboration.
 He noted that after a period of limited interaction, the two nations were reestablishing ties across various sectors of mutual interest.
 A key event in this development was the visit of Israeli Foreign Minister Eli Cohen to Moldova on August 8, 2023, the first such visit in a decade, which was seen as a historic step towards deepening the bilateral relationship.
 Roitman highlighted Moldova's ongoing European Union integration process as an opportunity for enhanced cooperation with Israel, particularly in sharing expertise on implementing EU regulations.
 Additionally, he pointed out the growing interest from Israeli businesses in Moldova, with plans for strategic projects in agriculture and other sectors.

 Roitman also mentioned that upcoming initiatives, such as the launch of direct flights between Tel Aviv and Chișinău in October 2023, would further strengthen ties by boosting tourism and business exchanges between the two nations.